 All are invited to join in the Sahaya Walks fundraiser from 2 to 4 p.m.
 Sunday at First Baptist Church, 38141 Russell Blvd. in rurual West Davis.
 The event, previously called Hope Walks, supports Sahaya International’s programs in India.
 The annual fundraiser — celebrated with music, children’s activities, snacks, drinks and a short walk — […]

 Men who have recently been diagnosed with prostate cancer are invited to a roundtable discussion, “Prostate Cancer: Dilemmas and Decisions” at the Monday, Oct.
 10, meeting of the Yolo Prostate Cancer Support Group.
 At the meeting, men who are contemplating treatment options can hear the first-hand experiences of prostate cancer survivors, who will candidly answer […]

 Several date changes have been made in Davis Community Network’s free Internet education classes.
 Instructor Keith Bradnam will present two classes on online collaboration on Tuesdays, Nov.
 1 and 8.
 Steve McMahon will teach email list management with Mailman on Thursday, Nov.
 10. For more information on all of DCN’s classes, and to register online, […]

-Davis teenagers are invited to check out some of the most popular colleges in Northern California on city-sponsored day trips this fall.
-The trips are led by two experienced, responsible and caring teen program staff members.
-Participants will tour college campuses, sample the cuisine and check out the local flavor.
+There’s still time to join two day trips for Davis teens to Northern California college campuses.
+The trips are led by city of Davis teen program staff members.
+Participants will tour the campuses, sample the cuisine and check out the local flavor.
 Each trip costs $50, which includes transportation and lunch.
 Cal State Chico is […]